jaydickson02/Everything/docs/CS/UNIX/Using and creating an SSH Key.md

-If you already have a key DO NOT MAKE A NEW ONE.
+You do not need to make a new key for each server connection, one key is used per accessing computer.
+This key is stored on the device and can be used for multiple connections.

 ---
-# Creating a key
+## Creating a key

-First create the ssh key on the main device (Usually not the Server) with:
+First create the ssh key on the connecting device with:

 	ssh-keygen -t rsa